awsdocs/ec2-image-builder-user-guide/doc_source/managing-image-builder-cli.md

 aws imagebuilder get-image-recipe-policy --image-recipe-arn arn:aws:imagebuilder:us-west-2:123456789012:image-recipe/my-example-recipe/2019.12.03
 ```

-## Get an Infrastructure Configuration Details<a name="image-builder-cli-get-infrastructure-configuration-details"></a>
+## Get an infrastructure configuration details<a name="image-builder-cli-get-infrastructure-configuration-details"></a>

 The following example shows how to get the details of an infrastructure configuration by specifying its ARN\.